Malaysian cabinet minister denies links to sex video

-KUALA LUMPUR (Reuters) - Malaysia's economic affairs minister Mohamed Azmin Ali on Wednesday denied links to a sex video purporting to show him with a man, saying the allegation was an attempt to end his political career.
+KUALA LUMPUR, June 12 (Reuters) - Malaysia's economic affairs minister Mohamed Azmin Ali on Wednesday denied links to a sex video purporting to show him with a man, saying the allegation was an attempt to end his political career.

 Azmin, a senior minister in Prime Minister Mahathir Mohamad's cabinet, is seen as a possible prime ministerial candidate and rival to another top politician, Anwar Ibrahim, to whom Mahathir has agreed to hand over power.